What's Future Is Prologue

 I guess I'm a Trekkie.
 Star Trek's original series was in reruns as I grew up, and my mom introduced me to it; I even faintly recall seeing the early-'70s Saturday-morning cartoon incarnation — specifically, and amusingly given the plot of the new movie, the episode where Spock goes back in time and meets his younger self on Vulcan.
 The Next Generation was just about the only television I watched in college regularly besides the news and SNL, and I sampled every subsequent series out of affection for the concept (ignoring them periodically for the same reason).
 Heck, I've read episode guides and maybe a half-dozen of the hundreds of novels, but I've never dressed up in a Starfleet uniform, memorized the kind of minutiae some fans have, or engaged in other behavior that I tend to associate with the more serious enthusiasts who prefer the name "Trekkers".

-And if you'd asked me a decade ago whether recasting the original crew was remotely a good idea, I'd have have said no. What's the point?
+And if you'd asked me a decade ago whether recasting the original crew was a good idea, I'd have emphatically said no. What's the point?
 They had a good run in the movies, popped up in subsequent series effectively on a few occasions, and, most importantly, were inextricably bound to the actors who played them.
 Capt.
 Kirk and clan weren't characters like Batman or James Bond, open to interpretation, recognized as raw material by creators and the viewing public.
 William Shatner was Kirk, and so forth down the line; a large part of the crew's appeal 30 years on was how they aged, their familiar traits amplified — even if the passage of time meant that, ultimately, sadly, some wouldn't be seen anymore.
 They were, and please don't take this in a cannibalistic sense, comfort food.

 The problem with comfort food, of course, is that pretty much by definition it isn't flashy or attention-getting.
 But spicing up the recipe is a dangerous prospect, too, whereas introducing something new that echoes the familiar may hit the sweet spot of marketability.
-So after a brief attempt at reviving Star Trek for television in the late '70s, which ultimately led to the 1980 feature Star Trek: The Motion Picture (widely derided in fan circles as The Motion Sickness, since almost everything about it beyond actually seeing our old friends reunite was considered a turnoff) and four more popular films, Roddenberry & Co. were shrewd in setting the 1987-94 Next Generation series nearly 100 years after the original, with an entirely new roll call.
+So after a brief attempt at reviving Star Trek for television in the late '70s, which instead led to the 1980 feature Star Trek: The Motion Picture (widely derided in fan circles as The Motion Sickness, since almost everything about it beyond actually seeing our old friends reunite was considered upsetting) and four more popular films, Roddenberry & Co. were shrewd in setting the 1987-94 Next Generation series nearly 100 years after the original, with an entirely new roll call.

-Abrams said in his 10 Questions interview with Time, "Star Trek was always a little bit closed emotionally.
+Abrams said in a recent 10 Questions interview with Time Magazine, "Star Trek was always a little bit closed emotionally.
 I never connected to the characters."
 Which proves his oft-repeated profession that he's not a Trekkie in the least, because the movies and spinoff series used personality and cast interplay as their dilithium crystals.
 The director was also asked, "Have you developed your own style, a J.J.
 Abrams touch?" and replied, "I have no style."
-Whether he's wrong on this count I can't say, but we did get some familiar Abrams motifs in the film: The white, 3D letters from the title card of Lost that also pop up to identify locations on Fringe could be seen establishing Iowa and Vulcan.
+Whether he's wrong on this count I can't say, but we did get some familiar Abrams motifs in the film: The white, 3D letters from the title card of Lost that likewise pop up to identify locations on Fringe could be seen establishing Iowa and Vulcan.
 His childhood friend and lucky charm Greg Grunberg made an off-screen cameo as the voice of young James T. Kirk's stepfather.
 And central to the plot was a visual callback to Alias's giant red ball.
 Now it's time for the spoiler warning, as I'm veering into discussion of details; while I doubt anyone reading this wanted to see the film and hasn't yet, there you go.

 The casting of Quinto didn't disappoint, and everything else already suggested a different enough framework that the other actors' lack of resemblance to their iconic ancestors wasn't an issue (with one exception, addressed below).
 It was comforting to hear Karl Urban sound so much like Dr. McCoy, while Simon Pegg's sheer glee as Scotty washed away only the need to mimic Jimmy Doohan, not Doohan's memory; that little creature, however, was dreadful.
 Chris Pine wisely doesn't ape William Shatner's line readings, but he owns the chair with Kirk's trademark nonchalance and calls to mind his predecessor's physicality.
-Honestly, Pine still struck me as a bit of a cipher — not what you want in your central character when he's surrounded by accents and exotic attributes, and a problem that (unlike other ensembles) the classic Star Trek troupe never had thanks to the scenery-chewing Shatner.
+Aside from that, frankly, Pine struck me as a cipher — not what you want in your central character when he's surrounded by accents and exotic attributes, and a problem that (unlike other ensembles) the classic Star Trek troupe never had thanks to the scenery-chewing Shatner.
 I trust that he'll come into his own with the inevitable, anticipated sequels; until then when faced with a pretty-boy lineup I'll remember that he's the one who looks like a cross between Treat Williams and Neal McDonough.

 With the designers breaking from the past in overhauling the Enterprise interior and other visuals — bringing the 23rd century up to date, if you will — I actually wish they had changed the crew's uniforms just a bit more.
 Once the smart choice of putting those trademark primary-color tops over black undershirts was made (instead of just giving the tunics black collars), someone should have ensured that the undershirts were if not attached to the slacks then at least severely tucked in, because I didn't need or even want to see Spock's navel.
 The Starfleet uniforms worn by Kirk's father and his crewmates on the Kelvin in the film's opening were at least as tacky as first-season Next Generation, but I was surprised by the nostalgia I felt when newly promoted Admiral Pike appeared at the end in a grey-and-white jumpsuit like the one worn by Kirk in The Motion Picture.

 I couldn't help thinking about Lost's time-travel adventuring and Fringe's alternate-reality subplots while watching their co-creator's Star Trek, which incorporated some of both.
 Previous Trek films and many pivotal episodes had not only shown that time travel was possible but suggested, unlike the "whatever happened, happened" hypothesis on Lost, that history was malleable and that remnants of one timeline could be left behind if it were rewritten by another — echoes of memory, for sure, yet also objects and even people.
 The much-loved Next Generation episode "Yesterday's Enterprise" found history suddenly altered and Lt.
 Tasha Yar, who'd died earlier in the series, alive again; as in most timeline-altering Trek plots, the reality that the viewers knew was determined by the characters to be the proper one, and thus important to restore, so Lt.
 Yar traveled through a temporal rift to help ensure that history played out as it should have — and we learned in later episodes that this Lt.
-Yar hadn't vanished, instead bearing a child years before Yar herself was to be born.
+Yar hadn't vanished, actually bearing a child years before Yar herself was to be born.
 Similarly, Spock Prime retains all the memories of his 24th century after traveling back to the present of the new Star Trek, and much like Yar is stranded; in a way, we're seeing the equivalent of "Yesterday's Enterprise" from the perspective of the past (still a fictional future to us), but instead of setting things right, Spock Prime, while helping place young Kirk and Spock on a path to prevent further destruction, is trapped, like Steve Gerber's Howard the Duck, in a world he never made.

 The main reason why I choose to believe that the future I remember is still out there unfolding is that Next Generation was a great set of stories that I watched and discussed with friends.
 Of course any story exists, just as imaginary and just as real as any other, as soon as it's told — at least, without delving too deeply into metaphysics, as long as it's remembered.
-Despite the fact that some folks took my review last weekend as a thumbs-down, I truly enjoyed this new Star Trek for the bittersweet sense of discovery and adventure I felt in the theater, for the exposure it's giving to a worthwhile worldview, and for the memories it's jogged.
-I don't think I've seen an episode of any Star Trek since the Enterprise finale in 2005, but, yeah, I guess I'm a Trekkie.
+Despite the fact that some folks took my quickie review last weekend as a thumbs-down, I truly enjoyed this new Star Trek for the bittersweet sense of discovery and adventure I felt in the theater, for the exposure it's giving to a worthwhile worldview, and for the memories it's jogged.
+I don't think I've seen an episode of any Star Trek since the Enterprise finale in 2005, but, yeah, I'm a Trekkie.
 Or to paraphrase the Spock we know and love: I have been, and always shall be, a fan.

 Star Trek logo and characters TM/® CBS Studios.
 Images © 2009 Paramount Pictures.